Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

 40. Which of the following will help AWS customers save on costs when migrating their workloads to AWS?
     - A. Use servers instead of managed services.
     - B. Use existing third-party software licenses on AWS.
+[AWS supports BYOL (Bring Your Own License)]
     - C. Migrate production workloads to AWS edge locations instead of AWS Regions.
     - D. Use AWS Outposts to run all workloads in a cost-optimized environment.